Wick St. Lawrence

 Wick St. Lawrence is a civil parish and village in Somerset, England.
 It falls within the unitary authority of North Somerset.
 The population of the parish, which includes Bourton, Icelton and Ebdon, in the 2011 census was 1,331.

 History

 The parish of Wick St Lawrence was part of the Winterstoke Hundred, while Bourton was in Portbury Hundred.

 The 15th century village cross stands on an area of grass opposite the parish church, raised up on five ascending octagonal stone platforms.
 The crosshead was destroyed during the time of the English Civil Wars.
 It is a Grade II* listed building and Scheduled Ancient Monument.

 The Ebdon Bow Bridge which carries the road from the village to nearby Worle over the River Banwell was built in the late 18th or early 19th century.

-In the hamlet of Ebdon there is a pub (The Ebdon), Ebdon Hair and Beauty and a playing field.
-There is a caravan park in Ebdon Farm.

 Governance

 North Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
 Its administrative headquarters are in the town hall in Weston-super-Mare.
 Between 1 April 1974 and 1 April 1996, it was the Woodspring district of the county of Avon.
 Before 1974 that the parish was part of the Axbridge Rural District.